yo-yo-yo-jbo/mbr_analysis/README.md

 ```

 As you can see, we're *writing* to `\\.\PhysicalDrive0`, which points to the `MBR`.
 The `0x200` is the 512 bytes of the new MBR - neat!
-Let's disassemble the buffer written, rebasing it to address `0x7C00`:
+Let's disassemble the buffer written, rebasing it to address `0x7C00` (I renamed labels for convenience):

 ```assembly
 	jmp     short $+2